-Objectivity is important in science because knowledge should be independent from the person.
+Objectivity is important because knowledge should be independent from the person.
+A researcher never shows his feelings about the object of the study.

 Three to four decades ago there was a lot of discussion about objectivity.
 Especially in science this is important, because scientific information should be independent from time, place and person.
 The discussion ended up with the statement that though science and scientific knowledge are not 100% objective, however, there is no reason to strive for it.